daw1882/AI-Algorithm-Project/README.md

 *Note: you also need to uncomment the line at the bottom if you want to generate the tables.

+***nan values mean that no solution was found for the algorithm, in bar graphs they are represented as 0's.
+Game 9 has no possible solution.**

 ### Fuel:
 ![Fuel Remaining Table](fuel_table.png)
 ![Fuel Remaining Graph](fuel_bar_graph.png)